New Thermal-Relic Targets for sub-GeV Dark Matter Direct Detection: Experimental Searches

 where $\varepsilon$ arises at one loop (as shown in Fig.~\ref{fig:kinmix}) and is given respectively in Eqs.~\eqref{eq:kin-mix-LiLj}, \eqref{eq:JBL}, and \eqref{eq:epsB3L}. \end{itemize} Since $m_{Z'} > m_\chi$ in the predictive parameter space, we trivially satisfy $m_{Z'} \gg \alpha m_e$, so the DM form factor is always $F_\text{DM}(q) = 1$ in our analysis~\cite{Lin:2019uvt}.

 The DAMIC-M experiment has recently placed new bounds on $\bar \sigma_e$ with a $1.3 \,\text{kg·day}$ exposure on a Si target~\cite{DAMIC-M:2025luv}.
 The PandaX-4T has corresponding limits using an Xe target with a $0.55 \,\text{ton·year}$ exposure~\cite{Li_2023}.
 DarkSide-50 has reported $\bar\sigma_e$ bounds with a $12,306 \,\text{kg·day}$ exposure on a liquid Ar target~\cite{Agnes_2023}; all of these limits are shown in Figs.~\ref{fig:DarkPhotonScalar}-\ref{fig:B3LtauScalar}.
-These figures also show future sensitivity projections for the SENSEI~\cite{PhysRevLett.122.161801}, DAMIC-M~\cite{Castell_Mor_2020}, and Oscura~\cite{aguilararevalo2022oscuraexperiment} experiments.
-The electron-DM cross section can also be probed using the sub-population of DM particles that are accelerated by the sun and can therefore deposit more energy into detectors~\cite{An_2021}; this constraint using XENON1T data \cite{XENON:2017vdw} is shown in Figs.~\ref{fig:DarkPhotonScalar}-\ref{fig:B3LtauScalar}.
+Related low-threshold direct-detection searches by SuperCDMS and EDELWEISS provide complementary constraints on light dark matter in nearby regions of parameter space, although we do not show these limits in our figures~\cite{SuperCDMS:2018mne,EDELWEISS:2019vjv}.
+These figures also show future sensitivity projections for the SENSEI~\cite{PhysRevLett.122.161801,SENSEI:2023gie}, DAMIC-M~\cite{Castell_Mor_2020}, and Oscura~\cite{aguilararevalo2022oscuraexperiment} experiments.
+The electron-DM cross section can also be probed using the sub-population of DM particles that are accelerated by the sun and can therefore deposit more energy into detectors~\cite{An_2021}; this constraint using XENON1T data \cite{XENON:2017vdw,XENON:2024xur} is shown in Figs.~\ref{fig:DarkPhotonScalar}-\ref{fig:B3LtauScalar}.

 {\bfseries\itshape Nucleon Recoils}: Our models of interest are also constrained by sub-GeV nuclear-recoil direct detection experiments.
 The cross sections for $\chi$-nucleon scattering are similar to those in Eqs.~\eqref{eq:ElectronRecoilCrossSectionElectrophilic} and \eqref{eq:ElectronRecoilCrossSectionElectrophobic} for electrophilic and electrophobic models, respectively.
 The only differences in the cross section formulas are that, for nucleon scattering, we replace $\kappa_e \to \kappa_N$ where $N = p,n$ and $\mu_{\chi e} \to \mu_{\chi N}$, where the latter is the $\chi$-$N$ reduced mass.